jdini76/tortoise-tts/README.md

 Sometimes Tortoise screws up an output.
 You can re-generate any bad clips by re-running `read.py` with the --regenerate argument.

+### tts_folder.py
+This script will take in a source folder containing multiple text files.

+python tortoise/tts_folder.py --input_folder c:/input/folder --voice random --preset fast --output_folder c:/output/folder

+It will iterate through the text fild processing each text file to TTS.
+It will process the text files the same way as it does with read.py by breaking up the textfile into sentences.
+It will save each sentence to a text file in a new folder under the output folder for reference.
+This can be useful if the wav file did not process properly.
+You can then run the read.py for the specific text file named the same as the wav file without having to hunt through the main textfile which can contain many lines of dialogue.
+Once a textfile is processed it will move the file to a completed folder within the same input folder.

+If the script is stopped before completing all the textfiles within a folder, if restarted with the same input and output folder locations, it will parse through the folders to find the last completed sentence and continue with the next sentence of the textfile.

 ### API